murphy-slaw/staminafortweakers/README.md

   * Reduces stamina depletion for sprinting and jumping.
   * Three levels, completely nullifies stamina depletion from movement at level III.
   * Exclusive to leggings, conflicts with Swift Sneak.
+* Untiring enchantment for tools
+  * Reduces stamina depletion for mining
+  * Three levels, completely nullifies stamina depletion from mining at level III.

 With all these options, you can make stamina management anything from a mild annoyance to a nearly crippling impediment!
 Good times.